FrostyX/infra-docs/fedorawebsites.rst

       k) Update the new POT files and push them to Zanata (ask a maintainer to do so) every time you change text strings.

-      l) Add this build to stg.fedoraproject.org (puppet syncStatic.sh.stg) to test the pages online.
+      l) Add this build to stg.fedoraproject.org (ansible syncStatic.sh.stg) to test the pages online.

       m) Release Date: